eyanoapp/opensigl/docs/en/stock-management/asset-management.md

 scan of every asset to be done during the campaign.

 #### Required Inventory Scan Reports
-The BHIMA software also supports reports that enable tracking the process of a
+The OpenSIGL software also supports reports that enable tracking the process of a
 <img src="./images/assets-needed-scans-report.png" alt="Assets needed inventory scans page" align="right" width="400">
 required inventory scan campaign.
 To create these reports, visit the **Needed Inventory Scans** report page: